Woman arrested in death of toddler in Fargo

 FARGO, N.D.
-(AP) - A 37-year-old woman has been arrested in Fartgo on a tentative charge of killing a 15-month-old girl in November, police said Friday.
+(AP) - A 37-year-old woman has been arrested in Fargo on a tentative charge of killing a 15-month-old girl in November, police said Friday.

 Officers responded to a residence in Fargo on Nov.
 20 for an unconscious and unresponsive child, according to police.
 First responders worked to save her, but she died at the hospital on Nov.
 24.